Before You Begin

 If you are using several different names—for instance, fully qualified domain names (FQDNs) and NetBIOS names—to contact the server, repeat the steps for every name.

-Turn on Kerberos delegation for the FIM Service service account in AD DS.
+Turn on Kerberos delegation for the FIM Service and FIM Password service accounts in AD DS.
 You can turn on delegation for all services either by selecting Trust this user for delegation to any service (not recommended) or by using constrained delegation (recommended) by selecting Trust this user for delegation to the specified services only.
 If you use constrained delegation, search for the FIM Service service account, and then select the entry that you added in the previous step.

 For the FIM Portal server, complete the steps in the next procedure.

-If the address that the clients use to contact the FIM Portal is not the same as the server address, you have to establish an SPN for HTTP.
-That is, if you use a CNAME resource record in DNS, have a SharePoint farm, or use NLB, this address must be registered or Internet Explorer cannot use the Kerberos protocol when it contacts the portal.
+If the address that the clients use to contact the FIM Portal is not the same as the server address, you have to establish an SPN for Hypertext Transfer Protocol (HTTP).
+That is, if you use an alias (CNAME) resource record in DNS, have a SharePoint farm, or use Networking Load Balancing (NLB), this address must be registered or Internet Explorer cannot use the Kerberos protocol when it contacts the portal.
 Run the following command:

 setspn –S HTTP/<FIMPortalAlias> <domain>\<sharepointserviceaccount>